yugabyte/RRDiagram/README.md

 ```
 _Note: Alternatively build manually as described in the [Build](#build) section below (and move/rename the resulting jar from the target folder)._

+1. Get fonts, if necessary.
+At the time of writing, Yugabyte uses _Verdana_.

-2. Run the diagram generator:
+1. Run the diagram generator:

 ```bash
 java -jar rrdiagram.jar <input-file.ebnf> <output-folder>